pjoterini/Musicalia_BE/README.md

 Fullstack music application with CRUD operations and API usage made with Node.js, Express, MongoDB/Mongoose and React.js as frontend.

 PREVIOUSLY views were implemented with EJS and CSS.
-Source code for this solution can be found under '0.MPA_with_EJS' foler in root directory(Musicalia_BE repository).
+Source code for this solution can be found under '0.MPA_with_EJS' folder in root directory(Musicalia_BE repository).

 ## Navigation